Recognise – Respect – Respond – Review

 Special Assessment Conditions (SAC) – use them or lose them

 Students with a diagnosed learning difficulty are entitled to special examination and test conditions.
-If your daughter has an up-to-date Educational Psychological Assessment by a registered psychologist, she may have been granted Special Assessment Conditions (SAC).
+If a student has an up-to-date Educational Psychological Assessment or has undergone Lucid testing in Learning Support, she may have been granted Special Assessment Conditions (SAC).

-You and your daughter must understand that failure to use the SAC can affect her application in the following year.
-For example, if your daughter has been granted a writer and separate accommodation and your daughter fails to use the writer during the assessment, it is highly likely that both conditions will be removed the following year.
+Parents and students must be aware that failure to use the SAC can affect her application in the following year.
+For example, if a student has been granted a writer and separate accommodation and she fails to use the writer during the assessment, it is highly likely that both conditions will be removed the following year.

-You need to understand that your exam supervisor completes paperwork after each examination.
-This informs NZQA of the SAC that you did or did not use.
-Your application for the following year is based on the contents of this report.
+Students need to be aware that exam supervisors complete paperwork after each examination.
+This informs NZQA of the SAC that was or was not used.
+The students application for the following year is based on the contents of this report.

-If you suspect that 'something is not right' with your daughter's learning and progress, please contact Ann Smith.
-A discussion of your concerns may lead to a recommendation for a formal assessment – and improved outcomes for your daughter.
+If you suspect that 'something is not right' with your daughter's learning and progress, please contact her Dean in the first instance.
+A discussion of your concerns may lead to a referral to Learning Support for a formal assessment – and improved outcomes for your daughter.

 Seniors tutoring juniors – for the good of both

 We have a number of dedicated seniors tutoring junior students in a range of subjects.
 Tutoring occurs before and after school, as well as during lunchtimes.
 This programme has become extremely successful again this year.
 The benefits of this service are reaped by seniors and juniors alike.
-Students who wish to be involved need to see Ann Smith.
+Students who wish to be involved need to see Lorraine Evening.